Boxer (armoured fighting vehicle): Boxer variants and mission modules overview

-As of April 2022 Artec outlined 23 mission modules for Boxer, and suggested that two more would soon be introduced.
+As of April 2022 ARTEC had outlined 23 mission module configurations for the Boxer, and suggested that two more would soon be introduced.
 Of the 23, 10 were stated to be delivered or being delivered, five contracted, and the remaining eight at prototype/concept stage.
-Of note, Artec can in some instances define the same mission module function as separate Mission Module types, an example being Dutch and German Ambulance modules which account for two of the 23 outlined modules.
+By 2023 ARTEC had outlined 31 mission module configurations for Boxer.
+Any modules developed independently of ARTEC are not included in the 31 figure, these including RBSL and other developments.